 Cuba is a tiny village located in the state of New Mexico.
 With a population of 736 people and three constituent neighborhoods, Cuba is the 97th largest community in New Mexico.

-Cuba is a blue-collar town, with 35.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Cuba is a village of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Cuba who work in sales jobs (22.89%), office and administrative support (15.42%), and food service (10.45%).
+Cuba is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Cuba is a village of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Cuba who work in office and administrative support (20.60%), sales jobs (19.85%), and food service (7.49%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cuba has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cuba has few renters and college students.
 But the biggest reason it is quieter in Cuba than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cuba may be for you.

-The per capita income in Cuba in 2010 was $13,323, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
-This equates to an annual income of $53,292 for a family of four.
-Cuba also has one of the higher rates of people living in poverty in the nation, with 31.93% of its population below the federal poverty line.
+The per capita income in Cuba in 2010 was $14,367, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
+This equates to an annual income of $57,468 for a family of four.

-The most common language spoken in Cuba is Spanish.
-Other important languages spoken here include English and Navajo.
+The most common language spoken in Cuba is English.
+Other important languages spoken here include Spanish and Navajo.